Unilever has been through something of a PR disaster in recent weeks.

 Step 2: Turn the acquisition dial up to 11

 One of the best ways to drive rapid growth is to buy it.
-In other words, to acquire other businesses rather than building up similar operations from scratch.
+In other words, to acquire other businesses rather than build up similar operations from scratch.

 Unilever has a long history of evolving its brand portfolio through acquisitions and disposals, and over the last decade, the company spent around €15 billion on acquisitions.